 Set clear expectations

 You should try to agree as much as possible with your employees and make sure expectations on both sides are clear in advance of any homeworking arrangement.
-This leaves leaves less room for disagreement and for potential problems and issues to arise further down the line.
+This leaves less room for disagreement and for potential problems and issues to arise further down the line.

 Implement a homeworking policy